omahane/manager-readme/README.md

 # Christian Burk's Management README

 ## Who am I?
+"I’m the Dude.
+So that’s what you call me.
+You know, that or, uh, His Dudeness, or uh, Duder, or El Duderino if you’re not into the whole brevity thing.” - The Dude

+"So I pointed my fingers
+And shouted few quotes I knew
+As if something that's written
+Should be taken as true"
+Taylor Goldsmith for Dawes

+I have a tendency to want quote famous people, leaning on their fame to lend credibility to my points.
+But also to make it clear that so many of the things I think or have learned have been learned from elsewhere.
+Even though that is not exactly true.
+It's just that what I have read or heard that has resonated most with me are those statements that fit the evidence of my own first-hand experience.
+Plus, using other people's words to emphasize your points is like making Christmas cookies by coating in chocolate two Ritz crackers with peanut sandwiched between them.
+It's the combination of all these pre-made parts that goes so well together.
+Like Jason Derulo using the "Hide and Seek" sample by Imogene Heap in 'Watcha Say."

 First, human.
 And a student of the humanities before I was a technologist.
 That may be why I approach my work more as a person first in relation to another person.

 You are the most important thing to me when I am with you.
 It could be that you and I have entirely different backgrounds with no apparent similarities, but I will find you fascinating, nonetheless.
 Strangeness is no crime and no problem.
+That does not mean I will always understand you or you, me.
+Sometimes, we will be opaque conundrums to each other.
+That's what questions are for.
+I hope you ask a lot of questions.
+I know I'm going to.
+I will ask questions of you, too.
+As somone who studied language before technology (and wrote many papers on a manual typewriter), I see questions as tools for investigating the system of an organization, a relationship or even the way you and I think about the world, our work or each other.

 ## What do I value?
-More than anything else, I value kindness.
-I believe in the inherent goodness of people that can be better tapped by working as though you loved them and wanted what is best for them.
+More than anything else, I value honesty.
+After that, kindness.
+I don't believe that they have to be exclusive to each other.
+In fact, I would probably be the president of the diplomacy fanclub if I knew how to join, as I believe that the right message can make a point without making an enemy.
+I believe in the inherent goodness of people that can be better tapped by working with them and wanting what is best for them.
+That does not mean sugarcoating as much as contextualizing information to make sure that it is seen in its proper light.

 People do not want to be valued only for what they can do.
 They want first to be valued for who they are.
 After all, who they are preceded what they do as their capabilities developed and grew and will likely succeed what they can do as their capabilities wane.
 Who they are is the core issue.
 I believe if people know best who they are they will better perform in what they do.
 I want people to get lost in the world of thought but also to have a beacon that others can activate to bring them back home.